drewipson/DW/README.md

 A simple python package with convenient methods for data cleaning and transformations.

 ## DataWrangler
 The DataWrangler class includes the following methods.
 A detailed description and example can be viewed in the table below.
+The majority of the methods are used for somewhat intermediate string and regex manipulations that I've built out to avoid doing so in the future.

 ### Installation and Use